proteusthemes/custom-sidebars-by-proteusthemes/readme.txt

 **From this page.**

-1. Download the plugin, extract the zip file.
+1. Download the plugin, extract the zip file,
-2. Upload the `custom-sidebars-by-proteusthemes` folder to your `/wp-content/plugins/` directory.
+2. Upload the `custom-sidebars-by-proteusthemes` folder to your `/wp-content/plugins/` directory,
 3. Active the plugin in the plugin menu panel in your administration area.

 The settings for custom sidebars are available in *Appearance -> Widgets*